-Want to Train Your Dog in Agility?
+Want to Train the Best Agility Dogs?
 Read This First

 Whether your dog is a poodle or pug, a borzoi or border collie, agility is a great way to get the two of you in shape and bond at the same time.
 But be aware that before you sign up for those classes or start buying or building jumps, there are a few things you should know.